 One of the major barriers to young people aspiring to be engineers is deeply rooted cultural perceptions of engineering as narrow, mechanical, too technical, and dull: a perception that’s being reinforced online.
 This is Engineering is looking to re-brand the profession by talking to young people about the engineering that shapes the things they love, like sport, fashion and tech.
 It then follows this up with great careers information from Tomorrow’s Engineers.

 Myth busting is an integral part of Shell's STEM education programmes.
 That’s why we’re keen to join this mission to provide up-to-date, modern views on engineering.
 The campaign is designed to illustrate that engineering is for everyone; it’s varied, creative and innovative.

 Designed to spark enthusiasm in STEM subjects by encouraging children across Scotland to take on fun, hands-on experiments.

 To help inspire the next generation of engineers we have invested a further £1million in Tomorrow’s Engineers.

 What will cities look like in 2050?
 How will they be powered to be vibrant, healthy and clean places to live?
-The Bright Ideas Challenge, Shell’s cross-curricular schools’ competition, invites young people aged 11-14 to use their creativity, problem solving, teamwork and STEM skills to devise innovative solutions that could power cities of the future.
-With fantastic STEM prizes up for grabs, there’s every reason to think big!
+That’s the question put to students aged 11-14 by The Bright Ideas Challenge, Shell’s cross-curricular schools’ competition.
+Now in its sixth year, the competition invites young people to use their creativity, problem solving and STEM skills to devise innovative solutions that could power cities of the future.
+They could win up to £10,000 for their school, high-tech goodie bags and action-packed educational experiences, so there’s every reason to think big!